hydroframe/hf_hydrodata/README.md

 ## Data Use Policy
 The software is licenced under MIT licence, but the data is controlled by a [Data Use Policy](https://hf-hydrodata.readthedocs.io/en/latest/data_policy.html).

+## Report an issue
+If you have a question about our code or find an issue, please create a GitHub Issue with enough information for us to reproduce what you are seeing.

+## Contribute
+If you would like to contribute to `hf_hydrodata`, please open a GitHub Issue with a description of your plan to initiate a conversation with our development team.
+Then detailed implementation review will be done via a Pull Request.